Here at Brooks and Kirk, we offer two courses within the Education and Training suite.

 Through our online learning system, you will have access to many resources to help you with your course, such as training videos; directed research demonstrations; and audio podcasts.
 You will, of course, be guided by qualified teachers and will have unlimited access to a team of dedicated tutors and assessors.
 If you’re not great with IT/computers don’t worry – we can provide one to one, on screen support to help you improve these skills too.
 It’s all part of the package!

 And now, the cost aspect.
-Again, you can pay in full for the CET course or you can pay in instalments.
+Again, you can pay in full for the Level 4 Certificate in Education and Training or you can pay in instalments.

 If you choose to pay in full, the total cost of the course is £830.